freillat/ML_Cap1/README.md

 4. model_2025_satellite.keras and model_2025_satellite.tflite model files from the execution of the training script

+5. lambda_function.py and test.py are scripts that provide a lambda function for cloud deployment and a python test script to be run locally (input within the script is the url of an image that gets passed to the model running locally using the lambda function in a docker image)

 Notes: environment is provided using pipenv thourgh Pipfile and Pipfile.lock To install pipenv: pip install pipenv
 Then install the dependencies with: pipenv intall
 To activate this project's virtualenv, run pipenv shell.
 Alternatively, run a command inside the virtualenv with pipenv run, such as: pipenv run python train.py

+To use the docker setup you will need to:

+build the docker container running the following command in the project directory which contains the Dockerfile: docker build -t satellite_model:latest . run the docker image with the following command: docker run -p 8080:8080 satellite_model:latest then you can use test.py to run a test with the following command: pipenv run python test.py